OCR wants teachers to have access to a wide range of different styles and types of resource to support their students’ learning.

 OCR will not endorse resources that focus primarily on revision or assessment preparation.

-Texts and ebooks which substantively support an OCR specification at unit/component/module level or above may be eligible for endorsement.
-This type of resource will bear the OCR logo with the statement: An OCR endorsed textbook.
+Textbooks and eTextbooks which substantively support an OCR specification at unit/component/module level or above may be eligible for endorsement.
+This type of resource will bear the OCR logo with the statement: A textbook endorsed by OCR.

-Digital resources which support at least one entire topic of an OCR specification at topic level or above may be eligible for endorsement.
-This type of resource will bear the OCR logo with the statement: An OCR endorsed teaching and learning tool.
+Digital or print resources which support at least one entire topic of an OCR specification at topic level or above may be eligible for endorsement.
+This type of resource will bear the OCR logo with the statement: A teaching and learning resource endorsed by OCR.